iotauth/iotauth/README.md

 # Overview
 ---
-This is a repository for an open-source project of the local authorization entity, Auth, for security of the Internet of Things (IoT).
+This is a repository for an open-source project of the local authentication and authorization entity, Auth, for security of the Internet of Things (IoT).
 Auth is a local point of authorization, whose main roles are 1) providing authentication/authorization for its locally registered entities or devices, and 2) working as a bridge of authorization between its local entities and the Internet.

-Our conference papers ([IoTDI '17](https://chess.eecs.berkeley.edu/pubs/1187/KimEtAl_SST_IoTDI2017.pdf), [FiCloud '16](http://ieeexplore.ieee.org/document/7575852/)) describes a secure network architecture with key distribution mechanisms using Auth (local, automated authorization entity).
+Our conference papers [[IoTDI '17](https://dl.acm.org/citation.cfm?id=3054980)], [[FiCloud '16](http://ieeexplore.ieee.org/document/7575852/)] describe a secure network architecture with key distribution mechanisms using Auth (local, automated authorization entity).
 The architecture provides security guarantees while addressing IoT-related issues including resource constraints and intermittent connectivity.
+The architectural concept of locally centralized, globally distributed authentication and authorization is illustrated in our journal article [[IT Professional '17'](https://ieeexplore.ieee.org/document/8057722/)].
+Our recent workshop paper [[SafeThings '17](https://dl.acm.org/citation.cfm?id=3137010)] presents a secure migration technique as a recovery mechanism from Denial-of-Service (DoS) attacks or failures.

 This repository includes 1) an open-source Java implementation of Auth and 2) sample codes for local entities to use Auth (authentication/authorization) services provided by Auth in various programming languages for different platforms.